SimonSubokLee/ston-docs-son/admin/adv_topics.rst

 Memory Structure
 ====================================

-Cache Server and generic web server have different purposes, although they seem to have much in common.
-Understanding structure and mechanism helps optimization.
+The cache server can have the same behaviors as a general web server, but their objectives are quite different.
+Even better service optimization is possible if you can thoroughly understand the structure and behaviors of STON.
 The purpose of optimization is as follows.

-**Massive sesssion handling**.
-Tens of thousands of simultaneous sessions
+**High throughput**.
+Handling tens of thousands of sessions simultaneously without a drop in performance.

-**Instant Response**.
-Response service for clients

-**Origin Off-loading**.
-Origin overload prevented in advance

-The following is a sample segmentation for 8GB and 16GB physical memory.
+**Fast responsiveness**.
+Providing a service to clients without delay.

+**Reduction in origin server load**.
+Preventing an overload on the origin server in advance.

+The following figures represent the memory structure of STON with 8 GB and 16 GB memory.

 .. figure:: img/perf_mem_8_16.png
    :align: center

-STON shares physical memory, depending on sockets and caching files to serve.
+Memory is divided into memory used by STON and free memory not used by STON.
+Like files and sockets, the memory used by STON can change based on the scale of the service.

 .. note::

-   Disk I/O speed might be a drag the service performance.
-   Deciding caching size for the least disk IO is the primary
+   The basis of system load is disk I/O. You will have to consider how much content should be cached in order to reduce disk I/O.